JRGNaN/DS_portfolio/README.md

 # Joaquín Rodrigo García - Data Science Portfolio

 ## About portfolio
-Projects, practices, examples of my passion: Data Science
+Projects, practices, examples of my job as Data Science, focused on modelling.

 Below some examples as a showcase of my skills and work during my Master in Data Science at Immune Technology Institute and self-learning projects.
 I hope it could be useful and of your interest.